Ridlsan/iqtoolkit/docs/blog/building-part-05.md

-In addition to adding logic to write out the new SelectExpression node, Iíve advanced the formatting logic to include (gasp) new-lines and indentation.
-Now isnít that special?
+In addition to adding logic to write out the new SelectExpression node, I‚Äôve advanced the formatting logic to include (gasp) new-lines and indentation.
+Now isn‚Äôt that special?

 Of course, I also have to end up with a LambdaExpression that builds the result objects.
-I used to get that out of the ColumnProjector class, but now itís generating these semantic SQL projections, not at all what I need to do the real heavy-lifting of making actual objects.
+I used to get that out of the ColumnProjector class, but now it‚Äôs generating these semantic SQL projections, not at all what I need to do the real heavy-lifting of making actual objects.
 So I need to transform it again.
 I built a little class called ProjectionBuilder to do that.